 NASCIO was founded for the exchange of information between public sector CIOs and their staff however, corporate partners are invited to actively participate in NASCIO meetings and committee activities.

 - Corporate membership in NASCIO is $8,000 annually and membership runs on a calendar year.
-Membership applications for the current program year will be accepted until 12 business days prior to the start of the midyear and annual conference.
-Membership dues must be paid in full in order to submit a conference registration.
+Membership applications for the current program year will be accepted until 12 business days prior to the start of the annual conference.

 - Corporate membership dues will not be pro-rated – they will be $8,000 regardless of the date of application.
 All corporate memberships expire on Dec 31.